jramcast/rhods/notebooks/fraud-detection/README.md

 * Upload the dataset into the root of your S3 bucket.

-## Instructions
+## Specifications

-1. Create a Tensorflow workbench.
+* Perform your exercise in a Tensorflow workbench.
 Make sure that the workbench includes a data connection.

-2. Clone the https://github.com/jramcast/rhods repository into your workbench.
+* Clone the https://github.com/jramcast/rhods repository into your workbench.

-3. Navigate to `notebooks/fraud-detection`.
-This directory contains the materials for this lab.
+The materials for this lab are located in the `notebooks/fraud-detection` directory.

+* Collect data.
-4. Collect the data from S3.
+Use the `1.collect` notebook to collect the data from S3.
 Download the `creditcard.csv` file into `data/creditcard.csv`.

-5. Explore and preprocess the data.
+* Explore and preprocess data.
+Use the `2.exploration` and `3.preprocessing` notebooks.

-6. Train the model.
+* Train the model.
 After training, export the model to ONNX format.
+Using the `4.model_training` notebook.

-7. Upload the model to S3.
+* Upload the model to S3.
-You can create a notebook to upload the model.
+Using the `4.model_upload` notebook.

-8. Create a data science pipeline that collects, preprocesses, trains and uploads the model.
+* Create a data science pipeline.
+ Note that, in the [pipelines quick course](https://redhatquickcourses.github.io/rhods-pipelines/rhods-pipelines/1.33/index.html) you already created a pipeline for offline fraud detection, that is, for classification of live transactions given a pretrained model file.

+ In this case, you must build a pipeline to train a model.
+ This pipeline must collect training data, preprocess the data, train the model, and upload the trained model.

-9. Create a model server.
+* Create a model server.
 Expose the model via an external route.
-The model framework should be `onnx` version 1.
+The model framework must be `onnx` version 1.

-10. Test that you can consume the model.
+* Test that you can consume the deployed model by using the `6.test` notebook.

-You can find the solutions in the `notebooks/fraud-detection/solutions` directory.
+You can find the solutions in the `solutions` directory.